axingjia/Journey_to_Database/README.md

 ## 5-1a Entity Supertypes and Subtypes
 * The growing of employees into various types provides two important benefits: it avoids unnecessary nulls in attributes when some employees have characteristics that are not shared by other employees; it enables a particular employee type to participate in relationships that are unique to that employee type.
 * To illustrate those benefits, you will explore the case of an aviation busienss that employs pilots, mechanics, secretaries, accountants, database managers, and many other types of employees.
 SKIP
-* An **entity supertype** is a gernic entity type that is related to one or more entity subtypes. **The entity supertype contains common characteristics, and the entity subtypes each contain their own unique characteristics.
+* An **entity supertype** is a gernic entity type that is related to one or more entity subtypes. **The entity supertype contains common characteristics, and the entity subtypes each contain their own unique characteristics.**

 * Two criteria help the designer determine when to use subtypes and supertypes: 1.
 There must be different, identifiable kinds or types of the entity in the user's environment; 2.
 The different kinds or types of instances should each have one or more attributes that are unique to that kind or type of instance.
 * CLERK would not be an acceptable subtype of EMPLOYEE because it only satisfies one of the criteria--it is an identifiable kind of employee--but none of the attributes are unique to just clerks.

 ## 5-1b Specialization Hierarchy
+* [def] special hierarchy: A hierarchy based on the top-down process of identifying lower-level, more specific entity subtypes from a higher-level entity supertype.
+Specialization is based on grouping unique characteristics and relationships of the subtypes.
 * Entity supertypes and subtypes are organized in a specialization hierarchy, which depicts the arrangement of higher-level entity supertypes and lower-level entity subtypes
 * The relationship depicted within the specialization hierachy are sometimes described **in terms of "is-a" relationships**
 * A specialization hierachy provides the means to: 1. support attribute inheritance; 2.
 Define a special supertype attribute known as the subtype discriminator; 3.
 Define disjoint or overlapping constraints and complete or partial constraints;